-My name is Sarah Fathallah (pronounced sārah fatḥ allāh), otherwise known as سارة فتح الله or ⵙⴰⵔⴰ ⴼⵜⵃⴰⵍⵍⴰⵃ
+My name is Sarah Fathallah, pronounced sārah fatḥ allāh, and originally written as ⵚⴰⵕⴰ ⴼⵜⵃⵍⵍⴰⵀ and سارة فتح الله

 Photograph of Sarah's hands holding a notebook and a pen while sitting cross-legged on a weaved mat on the ground